Marrow Transplant

 - Non-Hodgkin Lymphoma Disease

-What are the Risks of Bone Marrow Transplantation?
+What Are the Risks of Bone Marrow Transplantation?

 Diseases requiring bone marrow transplantation are usually serious diseases.
 For this reason, there are some risks in bone marrow transplantation, which is an extremely important surgical procedure.
 In order to minimize these risks, it is necessary to cooperate with the doctor from the stage of deciding to have a bone marrow transplant and fulfill what he says.